Surajit-Ghorai/smart_doc_finder/README.md

 - Streamlit
 - Google Drive API
 - Google Cloud Console
+- OneDrive API
+- Microsoft Entra
+- PostgreSQL

 **Setup Instructions:**

 1. **Prerequisites:** Ensure you have a Python version greater than or equal to 3.11, but strictly less than 3.12 installed on your system.
-1. **Code Acquisition:** Download the code from the GitHub repository or clone it using your preferred method.
+2. **Code Acquisition:** Download the code from the GitHub repository or clone it using your preferred method.
-1. **Virtual Environment:** Create a virtual environment using python -m venv your\_venv\_name.
+3. **Virtual Environment:** Create a virtual environment using python -m venv your\_venv\_name.
-1. **Activate Environment:** Activate the virtual environment:
+4. **Activate Environment:** Activate the virtual environment:
    1. Windows: .your\_venv\_name\Scripts\activate
-   1. Linux / Mac OS: source your\_venv\_name/bin/activate
+   2. Linux / Mac OS: source your\_venv\_name/bin/activate
-1. **Install Dependencies:** Install requirements listed in requirements.txt using pip install -r requirements.txt.
+5. **Install Dependencies:** Install requirements listed in requirements.txt using pip install -r requirements.txt.
-1. **Configuration:**
+6. **Configuration:**
    1. Create a .env folder and store your Google PALM API key there.
-   1. Create a Google Cloud Platform (GCP) project, enable the Google Drive API, and create a service account.
+   2. Create a Google Cloud Platform (GCP) project, enable the Google Drive API, and create a credential for OAuth 2.0 Client IDs.
-   1. Download the service account key file and rename it to credentials.json in the project directory.
+   3. Download the credentials file and rename it to credentials.json in the project directory.
-   1. In constants.py, update the FOLDER\_ID variable with the ID of the Google Drive folder where documents are stored.
+   4. Similarly, create an application in microsoft entra, enable onedrive api in microsoft graph and get the client id and store in environment variables.

 **Usage Instructions:**